elopio/docs/source/includes/_api.md

 #### augur.api().RegistrationToken.transfer({ registrationToken, destinationAddress, attotokens[, onSent, onSuccess, onFailed ]})

-If the `msg.sender` of the `transfer` transaction has enough of `registrationToken` to be able to transfer `attotokens` worth to the `destinationAddress` and `attotokens` is a valid value between 1 and 2<sup>254</sup> then this transaction will send `attotokens` worth of `registrationToken` to the specified `destiniationAddress` from the `msg.sender`.
+If the `msg.sender` of the `transfer` transaction has enough of `registrationToken` to be able to transfer `attotokens` worth to the `destinationAddress` and `attotokens` is a valid value between 1 and 2<sup>254</sup> then this transaction will send `attotokens` worth of `registrationToken` to the specified `destinationAddress` from the `msg.sender`.
 This transaction will spawn a `Transfer` event which will record the from address, to address, and `attotokens` amount transfered.

 #### augur.api().RegistrationToken.transferFrom({ registrationToken, sourceAddress, destinationAddress, attotokens[, onSent, onSuccess, onFailed ]})

 If the `sourceAddress` of the `transferFrom` transaction has enough of `registrationToken` to be able to transfer `attotokens` worth to the `destinationAddress`, `attotokens` is a valid value between 1 and 2<sup>254</sup>, and the `msg.sender` has the approval to spend at least `attotokens` worth of `registrationToken` for `sourceAddress` then this transaction will send `attotokens` worth of `registrationToken` to the specified `destinationAddress` from the `sourceAddress`.
-This transaction will spawn a `Transfer` event which will record the from address, to address, and `attotokens` amount transfered.
+This transaction will spawn a `Transfer` event which will record the from address, to address, and `attotokens` amount transferred.

 ```javascript
 // Reporting Token Contract